Chetan3794/Heart-Disease-Prediction-Classification/README.md

 <h2> :book: Problem Statement</h2>
 The dataset acquired contain various information related to human body health as well as body condition.
 The information incorporates the data containing various classification based values as explain in the dataset.
 The main purpose of this project is to understand the dataset, visualize and prepare a classification based model to predict whether a person is prone to 10 year coronary heart disease or not.

+* Which classification technique is giving the best accuracy
+* What are the important features to be considered for heart diesease prediction

 <h2> :book: Data Summery</h2>
 Illustration of the some major data contained is given below: